-Whether SBT transhipped at sea/in port or brought back by the fishing vessel, for SBT landing at domestic port, fisheries operators shall apply for landing approval to the FA 7 days before arriving in port.
-The FA shall dispatch inspectors to supervise/inspect the catch.
-After verification, the FA shall validate CMF/CTF.
+Whether brought back to the domestic port by the fishing vessel or carrier, the operator of the fishing vessel shall apply for landing approval to the FA at least 7 days before arriving at the domestic port.
+The FA shall dispatch inspectors for supervision/inspection of said landing.
+After verification, the FA shall validate the CMF/CTF.